-Appendix A: List of Modules for the PGDip by Subject Area and Level
+Appendix A: List of Modules for the MA by Subject Area and Level

-Listed below are all of the Level 7 modules (codes 5.x, 6.x) available for the PGDip programme.
-All are worth 30 credits each.
+Listed below are all of the Level 7 modules (codes 5.x, 6.x) available for the MA programme.
+All are worth 30 credits each (except for RP6.4, which is worth 60 credits).
 There are four main subject areas for Level 7 modules, along with hybrid codes for modules which encompass two subject areas.
 These latter modules may count in either area but not both.
 Please note that the availability of elective modules may vary year upon year, and students should check precise module offerings with the Academic Registrar.